-Embodiment.
-We hypothesized that the physical characteristics of the objects and the effects of interaction between the agent and the environment could facilitate the development of action-oriented categorization, i.e. of integrated manipulation and categorization skills (Poirier, Hardy-Vallee, & De Pasquale, 2008; Tuci, Massera, & Nolfi, 2010).
-More specifically, we predicted that the discriminative features that affect the agent/environment interaction, such as weight, might facilitate the acquisition of differentiated manipulations with respect to discriminative features, such as shape, that do not influence the effect of the actions performed by the agents.1
+We hypothesized that the physical characteristics of the objects and the effects of interaction between the agent and the environment could facilitate the development of actionoriented categorization, that is, of integrated manipulation and categorization skills (Poirier, Hardy-Vallee, & De Pasquale, 2008; Tuci, Massera, & Nolfi, 2010).
+More specifically, we predicted that the discriminative features that affect the agent/environment interaction, such as weight, might facilitate the acquisition of differentiated manipulations with respect to discriminative features, such as shape, that do not influence the effect of the actions performed by the agents.